The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 The University's location overlooking Canterbury was a big thing for me.
 I wanted to be able to enjoy the city and the University seperately, so the campus location is perfect for this.

 Canterbury is a lovely city with medieval buildings, lively bars and atmospheric pubs as well as a wide range of shops.
 It has a warm and friendly atmosphere, and is within easy reach of London and mainland Europe.
-The Experian Inner City Vibrancy Report (2013) ranked Canterbury as the 3rd most vibrant city in England and Wales.

 Canterbury has been permanently inhabited since pre-Roman times.
 The city’s medieval history is easy to see in its streets and buildings and in the world-famous cathedral, which is the venue for the University’s degree ceremonies.
 The Cathedral, St Augustine’s Abbey and St Martin’s church make up a UNESCO World Heritage Site.
 The Abbey marked the rebirth of Christianity in southern England and the church, the oldest parish church in England, is still used for worship.
+Canterbury has a long history of creation and dissemination of new knowledge and education has been at the heart of Canterbury since 597.
+There is now a population of almost 40,000 students in this city of knowledge.

 Canterbury is a cultural city with a strong focus on the arts.
 There are a number of galleries and the annual Canterbury Festival attracts thousands of visitors from across the UK and Europe.